DocGo (DCGO)

 AI Analysis | Feedback

-DocGo (DCGO) primarily sells its mobile health and medical transport services to other companies and governmental entities (B2B and B2G), rather than directly to individuals.
-Their services are often provided to individuals who are part of these larger organizational contracts.
+DocGo (DCGO) primarily sells its mobile health and medical transportation services to other companies and organizations, rather than directly to individuals.

 - Employers